-1. Python for Data Science
+Python for Data Science – Data speaks, Python listens!

 As you must know by now, it is a great choice to do data analysis using Python.
 This is why data scientists prefer Python.
-We talked about this when we discussed Career Opportunities in Python; let’s see why Python for Data Science is preferred.

-2. What is Data Science
+What is Data Science?

 Data science, aka data-driven science, is an interdisciplinary field of scientific methods, processes, and systems.
 It is used to extract knowledge or insights from data in various forms, either structured or unstructured.
 In this way, it is similar to data mining.
 With data at its heart, it employs a wide range of techniques on the data to extract essential insights from it.

-6. Essential Libraries of Python used for Data Science
+Essential Python Libraries for Data Scientists

 NumPy facilitates easy and efficient numeric computation.
 It has many other libraries built on top of it.
 Make sure to learn NumPy arrays.